Shreya0612p/EV-Charging-Station-Optimization-Dashboard/README.md

 Which cities are underserved (high EV-to-station ratio)?

-What percentage of cities lack charging stations?
-(In this dataset: 0%)

 How many new stations are required to balance demand?

 Walkthrough of Key Visuals